Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

-Other characterization measure based on the complexity of classification tasks are described in the literature \citep{Ho2002, PuigEtAl2010, Garcia2015, Lorena2015}.
-They take into account the overlap between classes imposed by feature values, the separability and distribution of the data points and structural measures extracted when the dataset is represented by a graph structure.
-Although these measures have been used in MtL \citep{Morais2013, Garcia2016}, they were not originally proposed for such.
+\citeA{Lindner1999} describe a group, called \emph{discriminant} meta-features.
+However, in the meta-learning literature, the measures in this group are commonly called statistical meta-features. \citeA{Vanschoren2010} uses a different categorization of meta-features, based on intrinsic biases of learning algorithms, such as \emph{data normality}, \emph{feature redundancy}, and \emph{feature-target association}.

-In the remainder of this section, a systematic definition and description of these measures is provided, using the taxonomy shown in Table \ref{tab:taxonomia}.
-The formal definition of each measure is available in Annex \ref{sec:formalization}.
+In the remainder of this section, a systematic definition and description of these measures are provided, using the taxonomy shown in Table~\ref{tab:taxonomia}.
+The formal definition of each measure is available in \ref{sec:formalization}.
 In the descriptions, $-\infty$ and $\infty$ are used when it is not possible to define the range of a measure, whereas \emph{inherited} is used when the measure range is defined by the value range of specific dataset attributes.
-The use of an upper stroke in the range and cardinality indicates an approximated value.
-The column related with the \emph{determinism} was suppressed from the description because only in a few cases, the measures are \emph{non-deterministic}.
-In these cases, a discussion is made in the text.
-The Section finishes with a description and an analysis of the main summarization functions.
+The use of an upper stroke bar in the range and cardinality indicates an approximated value.
+When the columns \emph{Extract}, \emph{Domain}, \emph{Hyperp.}, \emph{Excep.} and \emph{Det.} describe a constant property, they are suppressed from the tables and identified in the caption.
+The section finishes with a description and an analysis of the main summarization functions.